aleshaleksey/fansys23/monsters-npcs/humanoids.md

 This section contains a few NPC stat blocks and notes on their intended use and typical examples of social roles.

+It should be immediately apparent that there are far more human stat blocks than stat blocks for other races/templates.
+It should also be apparent that separate kinds of stat blocks have been made for different races/templates.

+The reason for different races having different kinds of stat blocks was to reflect the that different races are not just humans with different colour skin and ears of different length, but rather completely different beings with a different mind and body, and subsequently a social structure that is potentially incompatible with humanity's.
+However, this is not necessarily the case in all fantasy worlds.
+For this reason, a short guide on converting the human stat blocks to other races/templates is provided at the [end of the chapter](#converting-human-npcs).

 ## List

 - [Humans](#human)